-I haven’t personally swam at this beach but I have walked past it and it appears similar to Tea Tree Bay.
+I haven’t personally swum at this beach, but I have walked past it and it appears similar to Tea Tree Bay.
 I have swum at nearby Winch Cove though – see below.

-The Fairy Pools are not officially marked on the track, not sure if this is because it is viewed too dangerous – it certainly looks that way to me, however the pools are very popular for snorkeling during low tide.
+The Fairy Pools are not officially marked on the track, not sure if this is because it is viewed as too dangerous – it certainly looks that way to me; however the pools are very popular for snorkelling during low tide.

 For Noosa shopping, head to Hastings Street Noosa.
 Hastings Street is right behind Noosa Main Beach and is a high end fashion strip, home to international fashion designers as well as local labels.
 Shoppers will love shopping here or maybe just window shopping if the wallet doesn’t stretch that far.

 Along here you will also find some of the best places to eat in Noosa including ice cream parlours, a range of great family friendly cafes and top notch Noosa restaurants too.

 My other pick for shopping is along the streets of Noosa Junction.
 They have some funky little dress shops and great cafes too.

 In terms of what’s on Noosa weekends – the Noosa Sunday Markets is a great event if you enjoy fresh local produce.
 At the Farmers Markets you will find a variety of products including fresh organic produce, freshly squeezed juices, skincare, nuts, freshly caught seafood, cheeses, freshly baked bread and much more.
 There is also plenty of food to eat, live music and activities for the kids.

 If you’re looking for what to do in Noosa with kids that love their food… you’ve found it at the Noosa Farmers Markets.